AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud using two leased lines configured with static routes.md

 1. Build redundant leased lines

     Create redundant leased lines to connect the local data center to Alibaba Cloud.
 Configure static routes between the IDC and the VBRs.
-For more information, see [Redundant physical connection](../../../../intl.en-US/User Guide/Redundant physical connection.md#).
+For more information, see [Redundant leased line access](../../../../reseller.en-US/Archives/Redundant leased line access.md#).

 2. Configure health check \(required\)

     Configure health check.
 Therefore, the traffic can be automatically routed to the standby link when the active link fails.
 When configuring health check, you can set any unused private IP address in a VPC attached to the CEN instance as the source IP address, and set the IP address of the CPE interface connected to the VBR as the destination IP address.
-For more information, see [Health check](../../../../intl.en-US/UserGuide/Health check.md#).
+For more information, see [Health check](../../../../reseller.en-US/User Guide/Health check.md#).

 3. Attach networks

     Attach the VBRs and VPCs to the created CEN instance.
-For more information, see [Attach networks](../../../../intl.en-US/UserGuide/Networks.md#section_s4y_4mh_tdb).
+For more information, see [Attach networks](../../../../reseller.en-US/User Guide/Networks.md#section_s4y_4mh_tdb).

 4. Configure and publish routes